johns-vanilla-php/bat-various-batch-files/ssh-keygen/README.md

   - This will be whatever filename you entered in the beginning of the script
   - This is your PUBLIC key
 - README.txt
-  - This file saves all of the data that was created by this script so that you have a backup of everything related to all of the Keys that you;ve generated with this script.
+  - This file saves all of the data that was created by this script so that you have a backup of everything related to all of the Keys that you've generated with this script.
   - **do NOT share this**
 - known_hosts (no file extension)